 How to Stop Wasting Your Free Time

-Maybe you’re worried about work, juggling lots of responsibilities, or have a never-ending to-do list scrolling in your head.
+Maybe your mind is constantly worried about work, juggling lots of responsibilities, or you have a never-ending to-do list scrolling in your head.
 Or maybe you spend hours mindlessly scrolling social media, watching things you’re barely paying attention to, or feel bored and restless.

 Rest isn’t just a way to be more productive while you work (although that’s a secondary benefit), it’s a much-needed tool for your brain’s overall health.